CPL Group Board Directors

 Sir Mahesh Patel, OBE

-Stephanie Copus Campbell is the Australian Ambassador for Gender Equality where her role is to deepen Australia’s international engagement on gender equality and the human rights of women, girls, and persons of diverse gender identities.
+Stephanie Copus Campbell is the Australian Ambassador for Gender Equality where her role is to deepen Australia’s International engagement of gender equality and the human rights of women, girls, and persons of diverse gender identities.

 From 2009-2011, Stephanie was the head of Australia’s aid program with Papua New Guinea.
 She was also posted to Suva, Fiji, as head of Australia’s aid program with Fiji and the Pacific region and has had previous postings to PNG.
 During her early Australian government career, she worked on development cooperation with China and on environment and infrastructure policy.
 She has worked as the Principal Executive International Programs for CARE Australia and as a lecturer with Deakin University.